matthiasprobst/pyCFDtoolkit/README.md

     pip install (-e) pyCFDtoolbox
 ```
 Toolbox mainly to post-process CFD results.
 At the current development stage, it mainly provides tools to controll
-ANSYS-CFX simulations.
+ANSYS-cfx simulations.

 ## Modules
-### Ansys CFX control
+### ANSYS-cfx control
-Allows you to control and manipulate ANSYS-CFX cases.
+Allows you to control and manipulate ANSYS-cfx cases.
 You can manage them
 and create queues which may include some conditional code, e.g. check convergence of
 a steady state case before starting a transient one.
 This is made easy as you can access and
 control Ansys (data) via python.
 All you need is an instance of the class `CFXCase`.